3 Steps to Planning a Yuri’s Night Event

 Once you have a plan for where, when, and what you want to do at your event, follow these three extra steps:

 - Share with your friends and other like-minded people.
-Think about creating a Facebook event, a Google+ event, or if you’ll need a small admission, try apps like Eventbrite or Splash.
-If you’re working with a local planetarium or science center, make sure they publicize the event.
+Think about creating a Facebook event, a Google+ event, or if you’ll need a small admission, try apps like Eventbrite, TicketLeap, or Splash.
+If you’re working with a local planetarium or science center, make sure they publicize the event with local TV and Radio news stations.

 - Log in to the Yuri’s Night Mission Control Center with your favorite online profile and register your event with us.
 This lets us add it to our global party count (at bottom right of the page) and share it with others on our Find a Party page if you make it public.
 Just give us your best guess on attendees and feel free to update your info at the control center as you finalize your plans.